bertrandstanley/Tech-Quiz-Test-Suite/README.md

 ## Video Demo

-[Click Here](https://youtu.be/doM3SfX5spk) to view a video demo of the tests and quiz.
+[Click Here](https://youtu.be/doM3SfX5spk) to watch a video of the tests running in the GUI, along with a demo of the quiz app.

+[Click Here](https://youtu.be/LYntA5LdbyA) to watch another video where I run the tests directly in VS Code.

 ## License